nhatanh-zen8/presentation/generics/generics.md

   Most modern languages that don't have to concern themselves with squeezing out every last bit of efficiency implement generics by type erasure though, since it's generally easier to use type erasure to implement other advanced type system features, such as higher ranked polymorphism.
-On the other hand, monomorphization can enable better code optimization at later phases of compilation, because the compiler knows more specific type information at each use site and can optimize case by case accordingly.
+On the other hand, monomorphization can enable better code optimization at later phases of compilation, because there's more specific type information at each use site, so the compiler has more information to decide which optimization to apply accordingly.

 # Beyond generics
 ## Higher kinded type